ekino/EkinoWordpressBundle/README.md

     resource: "@EkinoWordpressBundle/Resources/config/routing.xml"
 ```

-Optionally, you can specify the following options in your `app/config.yml`:
+Edit your configuration and specify the following options in your `app/config.yml`:

 ```yml
 ekino_wordpress: